 For any other purpose not covered by this Notice, we will ask for your written authorization before using or disclosing your health information.
-You may revoke this authorization at any time by notifying us in writing, except to the extent we have taken an action in reliance on your authorization.
+Except for matters where we have taken an action in reliance on your authorization, we will not make further disclosures of authorized matters if at any time you notify us in writing that you have revoked your authorization.

 YOUR RIGHTS REGARDING HEALTH INFORMATION ABOUT YOU.

-You have the right to request in writing that you inspect and obtain a copy of the health information we maintain.
+If you make a request in writing, you have the right to inspect and obtain a copy of your health information we maintain.
 We may charge a fee for the costs of copying, mailing or other supplies and services associated with your request.
-In certain circumstances, we may deny your request.
+In certain circumstances, your request may be denied.
 You may request that this denial be reviewed.

-You have the right to make a written request for a list of disclosures we have made of your health information.
-This list will not include disclosures made for treatment, payment, and health care operations, to your family, or those disclosures you authorized.
+You have the right to make a written request for a list of disclosures of your health information we have made to others.
+This list will not include disclosures made for treatment, payment, and health care operations, to your family, or those disclosures authorized by you.

 You have the right to request a restriction on the health information we use or disclose about you, including a right to request restrictions on disclosures to family members or friends.
 You must submit this request in writing.
 We are not required to agree to your request for restrictions.
 If we do agree, we will comply with your request unless the information is needed to provide you emergency treatment, or we are otherwise required by law to make a disclosure.

 You have the right to request that confidential communications with you be made in an alternative manner or location.
-This request must be in writing, but you do not need to state the reason for your request.
+This request must be in writing and must specify how or where you wish to be contacted, but you do not need to state the reason for your request.
 For example, you may ask us to send information to your work address instead of your home address, or in a blank envelope with no distinguishing marks.
 We will accommodate all reasonable requests.
-Your request must specify how or where you wish to be contacted.

 All written requests should be submitted to our Privacy Officer at 200 N. Madison, Marshall, MI 49068.